theos/theos.dev/docs/Packaging.md

 Theos supports building for many common targets and file formats including:

+- .dylib's
+- .a's
+- .so's
+- .deb's
+- .ipa's
+- null packages
+- .pkg's
+- .rpm's
+- .exe's
+- .dll's

 The most common of which is targeting jailbroken iOS via .deb's.
 As jailbroken iOS is bootstrapped by a Debian-esq platform, .deb's follow many of the standard Debian Linux conventions.

 ## control files

-control files are required for Debian packages (.deb's) and are configured for your by default when a project is initialized via the NIC.
+control files are required for Debian packages (.deb's) and are configured for you by default when a project is initialized via the NIC.

 The most commonly used fields include:
 - Name: